 25 Sep Drape Skirt II

-Posted at 14:44h in Creative Pattern Making, Introductory, Pattern Making Instructions, Pattern Puzzles, Using My Blocks 0 Comments
+Posted at 14:44h in Pattern Making Instructions, Pattern Puzzles, Womens Skirt Block 0 Comments

 There have been a few of this variety of skirt gracing the catwalk for the past couple of years.
 I have also cut similar for local clients and the beauty of this design is its simplicity for a first attempt at cutting drape patterns.
 The drape shape is infact separate to the front and back patterns and acts as a decorative overlay for the front skirt.
 Start with my Skirt Block and follow the pattern making instructions in this post.
 Suggested fabrics: Crepe weaves with a transparent overlay for the front drape or a satin backed crepe where you are able to reveal the satin back in the cowl of the drape.
 If you are interested in more drape skirt patterns you can click through for all the other blog posts.